There they are, on the seventh page of the United Methodist Hymnal, "Directions for Singing" from John Wesley, the founder of Methodism:

 Increased lung capacity and greater oxygenation of the blood resulting in improved alertness are all associated with singing.
 Singing is also good for the brain, especially when memorization is involved.
 "Singing is of great interest to neuroscientists as it would seem that there is more of the brain given over to the processing of music than almost any other activity," says Dr. Graham Welch, professor at the Institute of Education in London.

-One of his studies involved four- to five-year-old children and found that those with musical training showed enhanced language abilities and memory for words.
+One of his studies involved 4- to 5-year-old children and found that those with musical training showed enhanced language abilities and memory for words.
 There was also evidence that taking part in singing and other musical activities improves certain aspects of non-verbal reasoning, literacy and working with numbers.

 So with this evidence that one's health is improved through singing, how important is singing to our faith as United Methodists?